leandrosardi/blackops/README.md

 The `my-list.rb` file most be located in one of the folders listed into the environment variable `$OPSLIB`.

+This feature is important when you develop a software that create/delete instances of servers dynamically and sotre them into a databases instead of a configuration file.

+E.g.: You are coding a SaaS where a new VPS is created for for every new user of your platform.

 ## 12. Processes Watching

 When you define a node, you can specify what are the processes that will be running there.